fankib/pam_http/README.md

  * the locki app: a python script for linux or with buildozer on android.
 For the user to interact with the system.

 ## pam_http.so
-Its a really easy module: it reads the content from /tmp/http_success and when there is an entry, no longer than 10 seconds it pam-authenticates it.
+Its a really easy module: it reads the content from /tmp/http_success and when there is an entry, no older than 10 seconds it pam-authenticates it.
 After a successfull authentication the file is cleared.

 ## lockid - webservice